Labirintami/doc/docs/grid/api/grid_rowheight_config.md

 title: rowHeight
 ---

-@short:
-defines the height of a row in a grid
+@short: defines the height of a row in a grid

-@default:
+@signature: rowHeight?: number;

-40
+@default: 40

-@type: number

 @example:
 var grid = new dhx.Grid("grid_container", {